WeblateOrg/weblate/docs/workflows.rst

 * *Any user* can edit non approved translations.
 * *Reviewer* can approve / unapproved strings.
 * *Reviewer* can edit all translations (including approved ones).
-* Suggestions are now also way to suggest changes for approved strings.
+* Suggestions are now also a way to suggest changes for approved strings.

 +------------------------+------------+-------------------------------------+
 | Setting                |   Value    |   Note                              |